reyesaldasoro/HeLa-Cell-Segmentation/README.md

 It is possible to crop automatically a Region of Interest (ROI) from the 8,000 x 8,000 stack with the following function:

 <pre class="codeinput">
- segmentHelaROI(inputFolder,outputFolder,IndividualHelaLabels,numberOfLabel,inputSlice)
+ segmentHelaROI(inputFolder,IndividualHelaLabels,numberOfLabel,inputSlice)
 </pre>

-This function reads a folder where a stack of 8,000 x 8,000 images with numerous HeLa cells are stored, selects ONE region of interest and produces a reduced version of the data by cropping the images to a region of 2,000 x 2,000 and selecting that region in N (ideally 300) slices.
+This function reads a folder where a stack of 8,000 x 8,000 images with numerous HeLa cells are stored, selects ONE region of interest (determined by numberOfLabels) and produces a reduced version of the data by cropping the images to a region of 2,000 x 2,000 and selecting that region in N (ideally 300) slices.

-The arguments to the function are: inputFolder         : location of the input stack outputFolder        : location where output stack will be saved
+The arguments to the function are: inputFolder         : location of the input stack
  IndividualHelaLabels: This is a 3D matrix with the labels identifying
                        the cells, but only one 2D slice should be used to select the cell itself (e.g. (:,:,3)), thus